nickto/image-palette/README.md

 # Color pallette from image
-This program uses clustering methods to generate a color pallette from an image.
+This program uses clustering methods to generate a color palette from an image.